mrcsparker/kalc/README.md

 Syntax
 ------

 kalc is a tiny language, and it has very little syntax.
-It does support functions, variable assignment, and arithmetic.
+It supports functions, variable assignment, arithmetic, and some string parsing functionality.

 Numbers
 -------